Education in Mozambique

 - Providing community-based ECD services in rural areas of selected provinces and districts through the delivery of ECD basic service packages

 The GPE grant supports the first two components.

 In Mozambique, the local education group is led by the ministry of education (MINED) and includes development partners and civil society.
 The current coordinating agencies are the ministry of education and Finland.

-- 517 primary school directors have received management training.
+- 1,248 primary school directors have received management training,

-- 97% of primary schools will now have funds from school grants available to them before the 28th of February of each year.
+- 97% of primary schools received their grants before the 28th of February of each year,

 - A system for learning assessment at the primary level has been established.